 Historic Design Standards, and technical assistanceSmall Business Program: Provides financial and technical assistance to assist new small business join the Main Street.
 See more

-Revitalization Program Current revitalization project: Summit Reservoir Area Revitalization project in partnership with the Village of Philmont.
+Revitalization Program Current revitalization project: Summit Reservoir Area Plan in partnership with the Village of Philmont.
 This project intends to create a community-informed plan for the Summit Reservoir Area aimed at restoring the Summit Reservoir and the surrounding area, including, the re-use of potential strategic sites and historic buildings for new uses such as housing, retail, commercial, and public amenities like lake-side parks.
 See more